-The post explains an innovative solution which could be used for pausing the counting process of a timer IC during power failures, and also restart the process when mains is restored, ensuring an uninterrupted functioning of the timer.
+In this post we try to investigate a couple of innovative solutions which could be used for pausing the counting process of a timer IC during power failures, and also restart the process when mains is restored, ensuring a continuous functioning of the timer without errors.
 The idea was requested by Mr. Arun Dev.

 I need a timer circuit which should activate a relay for the determined time interval and thereafter deactivate it until a manual operation is detected...